genxhero/railspractice/README.md

 **Travel Centers

 A travel center is a large gasoline station with an attached store carrying a wide variety of adventuring supplies.
 Often have hot food and coffee as well.

+**Coffee Shops

+Coffee shops are classified by type; walk in, kisok, or drive thru.
+The database also keeps track of whether a given coffee shop has comfortable seating, restrooms, and wireless internet.